oprypin/nightly.link/README.md

 > * Know which resources you can access
 > * Act on your behalf

-This is needed to verify your identity, so it's possible to
+In reality, this blurb is *completely generic* and will be shown for any GitHub App authorization regardless of its permissions.
+[This is discussed here.](https://github.community/t/why-does-this-forum-need-permission-to-act-on-my-behalf/120453)

+Furthermore, the permissions that the app asks for are granted even if it's just "installed", without being "authorized".

+Verifying your identity is needed so that only you can view links to private repositories and your organizations.
+Other things, well, the service is not even asking for.

-Feel free to [revoke][authorizations] this part anytime.
+Feel free to [revoke][authorizations] this part (but keep the [install][installations]) when you're done with this website's UI.

 [authorizations]: https://github.com/settings/apps/authorizations